Four program tracks

 • Signature Series

-Designed for people who influence policy, these conferences provide opportunities for scientists to convey and defend ideas about emerging S&T to an international group of scientists, policy makers, members of industry, and advocacy groups.
+Designed for people who influence policy, these conferences provide opportunities for subject matter experts to convey and defend ideas about emerging S&T and related topics to an international group of scientists, policy makers, members of industry, and advocacy groups.
 Conferences generally are conducted under Chatham House Rule (not for attribution).
 The Signature Series currently includes 3 series:

 Emerging and Persistent Diseases (EPID)

 Food Safety, Security, and Defense (FSSD)

 • ISGP Academic Partnerships (IAP)Conducted in partnership with respected colleges, this program track educates the next generation in critical thinking, science communication, and rational public discourse based on credible science.
 As part of a one-semester college-level course taught by school faculty, students convene ISGP debate-and-caucus conferences on their campuses.

 • Science & GovernanceCustomized for parliamentarians and legislators charged with making laws who rely on credible knowledge of emerging S&T issues, these conferences are conducted under Chatham House Rule.

 • Climate Change/Global ChallengesThese unique conferences engage scientists, community leaders, and the general public in thinking critically about local S&T issues that result from global events such as changing climate and shrinking biodiversity.
 Direct, personal experience of changing global landscapes can be incorporated into these conferences.